-Submitted articles in review process:
+Submitted articles:

 Holmboe M, Wold S, Jonsson M, Garcia-Garcia S, 2008.
 Detrimental effects of ionizing radiation on the buffer capacity of the bentonite barrier in a deep bedrock repository for spent nuclear fuel. - Effects of γ -irradiation on Na-montmorillonite colloid stability.
+Accepted for publication in Applied Clay Science.

-Garcia-Garcia S, Wold S, Jonsson M, 2008.
+Garcia-Garcia S, Wold S and Jonsson M, 2008.
 Effects of temperature on the stability of montmorillonite colloids at different pH and ionic strength.
+Accepted for publication in Applied Clay Science.